pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 If Rust is designed for poor compile time, then what are those designs specifically?
 I describe a few briefly here.
 The next episode in this series will go into further depth.
 Some have greater compile-time impact than others, but I assert that all of them cause more time to be spent in compilation than alternative designs.

-Looking at some of these in retrospect, I am tempting to think that "well, of course Rust _must_ have feature _foo_", and it's true that Rust would be a completely different language without many of these features.
+Looking at some of these in retrospect, I am tempted to think that "well, of course Rust _must_ have feature _foo_", and it's true that Rust would be a completely different language without many of these features.
 However, language designs are tradeoffs and none of these were predestined to be part of Rust.

-* _Borrowing_ — Rust's defining feature — its sophisticated pointer analysis — spends compile-time to make run-time safe.
+* _Borrowing_ — Rust's defining feature.
+Its sophisticated pointer analysis spends compile-time to make run-time safe.

 * _Monomorphization_ — Rust translates each generic instantiation into its own machine code, creating code bloat and increasing compile time.